data-integrations/wrangler/docs/directives/set-columns.md

 }
 ```

-If you then apply the `set columns` directive:
+If you then apply the SET COLUMNS directive:
 ```
 set columns a,b,c,d,e
 ```